 The pre-settlement funding industry is unlike any other.
 There is very little regulation and a huge information mismatch between plaintiffs and cash advance companies.

 Look into which funding companies have the lowest rates for settlement loans.
-See if the type of injury you sustained is covered by their policy.
+See if they cover the type of injury you sustained.

-How quickly can the company get you your settlement funding, is it in 24 hours or longer?
+How quickly can the company get you your settlement funding, is it within 24 hours?
 Do they cover claims such as medical malpractice lawsuits, FELA, and car accidents?
 Does the company follow simple rates or compound rates?
 Is a credit check involved?